Raynos/trinity/README.md

  - Works on server & client
  - Uses the DOM API everyone knows and loves
  - Really simple API
+ - Recursively loading and manipulating more DOM fragments

 Doesn't [plates][2] already solve this?
 Plates makes you dump hooks in your HTML to bind data too.
 This breaks seperations of concerns.
 Plates also doesn't let you organize your code into trinities of HTML/CSS/JS that you can inherit and mix & match.